Allegiant Stadium: Pac-12 Football Championship Game

 On July 24, 2019, the Pac-12 Conference announced that the 2020 and 2021 Pac-12 Football Championship Game would be played at Allegiant Stadium, moving from Levi's Stadium.
-Due to the COVID-19 pandemic, the debut of the game in Las Vegas was delayed to 2021, with the 2020 game instead being held at the Los Angeles Memorial Coliseum — home venue of the South division champion USC Trojans.

 Las Vegas Bowl

 Allegiant Stadium is the host of the Las Vegas Bowl, which moved from Sam Boyd Stadium.
 The game features a team from the Pac-12 against a team from the SEC or Big Ten, alternating annually.
 The inaugural game was expected to be held in 2020, but that year's edition of the Las Vegas Bowl was cancelled due to the COVID-19 pandemic.
-The inaugural 2021 edition featured Wisconsin defeating Arizona State 20-13.
+The inaugural 2021 edition featured Wisconsin defeating Arizona State 20–13.

 Vegas Kickoff Classic

 In March 2021, a new neutral site college football game dubbed the Vegas Kickoff Classic was announced.
 Administered by the Las Vegas Bowl, the game is a yearly neutral site college football game that takes place each September.
-The inaugural edition featured the BYU Cougars defeating the Arizona Wildcats 24-16 on September 4, 2021.
-The official attendance of 54,541 fans was the largest crowd to ever watch a college football game (or any other college athletic event) in the history of the state of Nevada.
+The inaugural edition featured the BYU Cougars defeating the Arizona Wildcats 24–16 on September 4, 2021.
+The official attendance was 54,541.
+In September 2024 the USC Trojans defeated LSU 27–20.
+The attendance of 63,969 was a record for a college football game in Nevada.

 East–West Shrine Bowl

-In July 2021, it was announced that Allegiant Stadium would host the East–West Shrine Bowl on February 3, 2022 as part of the NFL Pro Bowl week.
+In July 2021, it was announced that Allegiant Stadium would host the East–West Shrine Bowl on February 3, 2022, as part of the NFL Pro Bowl week.
+After hosting two editions of the all-star game, organizers moved the bowl to Ford Center at The Star in Frisco, Texas, starting with the 2024 edition.

 Shamrock Series (Notre Dame-BYU)

-In September 2021, it was announced that Allegiant Stadium will host a college football game between the Notre Dame Fighting Irish and the BYU Cougars on October 8, 2022, as part of Notre Dame's Shamrock Series, with the Fighting Irish as the home team.
+In September 2021, it was announced that Allegiant Stadium was to host a college football game between the Notre Dame Fighting Irish and the BYU Cougars on October 8, 2022, as part of Notre Dame's Shamrock Series, with the Fighting Irish as the home team.

+College Football Playoff (CFP) National Championship

+The stadium was the original host of the 2025 title game but did not happen because of a dates conflict with the Consumer Electronics Show (CES) show at the nearby Las Vegas Convention Center.
+The stadium will host the 2027 National Championship game on January 25, 2027.

 NFL

 Pro Bowl

 On June 16, 2020, the NFL announced that the stadium would host the 2021 Pro Bowl.
 The game was deferred to 2022 due to the COVID-19 pandemic.
-The game featured American Football Conference defeating the National Football Conference by a score of 41-35.
-The 2023 Pro Bowl Games was hosted on Sunday February 5, 2023.
+The game featured American Football Conference defeating the National Football Conference by a score of 41–35.
+The 2023 Pro Bowl Games was hosted on Sunday February 5, 2023, with the NFC defeating the AFC 35–33.

-Super Bowl LVIII
+Super Bowl

-Allegiant Stadium will host Super Bowl LVIII on February 11, 2024.
+Allegiant Stadium hosted Super Bowl LVIII between the Kansas City Chiefs and San Francisco 49ers on February 11, 2024, as well as Usher's half time show.

+Allegiant Stadium is also being considered to be the host of Super Bowl LXIII in 2029.